tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 Other crates that depend on the `aggregator` crate can also bring the `Summary` trait into scope to implement `Summary` on their own types.
 One restriction to note is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
 Foor example, we can implement standard library traits like `Display` onn a custom type like `Tweet` as part of our `aggregaor` crate functionality, because the type `Tweet` is local to our `aggregator` crate.
 We can also implement `Summary` on `Vec<T>` in our `aggregator` crate, because the trait `Summary` is local to our `aggregator` crate.

-But we can't implement external traits on external types.
-For example, we can't implement the `Display` trait on `Vec<T>` within our `aggregator` crate, because `Display` and `Vec<T>` are both defined in the standard library and aren't local to our `aggregator` crate.
+But we can'_t implement external traits on external types.
+For example, we can'_t implement the `Display` trait on `Vec<T>` within our `aggregator` crate, because `Display` and `Vec<T>` are both defined in the standard library and aren'_t local to our `aggregator` crate.
 This restriction is part of a property called *coherence*, and more specifically the *orphan rule*, so named because the parent type is not present.
-This rule ensures that other people's code can't break your code and vice versa.
-Without the rule, two crates could implement the same trait for the same type, and Rust wouldn't know which implementation to use.
+This rule ensures that other people's code can'_t break your code and vice versa.
+Without the rule, two crates could implement the same trait for the same type, and Rust wouldn'_t know which implementation to use.

 ### Default Implementations